I Know...Brad

 I Know...Brad (sometimes I Know How You Must Feel, Brad) is a 1964 pop art painting by Roy Lichtenstein that uses his classic Ben-Day dots and a speech balloon.
 The work is located at the Ludwig Forum für Internationale Kunst in Aachen.
-It is an example of how Lichtenstein used his artistry to make significant changes to the original comics sources.
+It is an example of how Lichtenstein used his artistry to make significant changes to the original comics sources, in this case a panel by comic artist Ted Galino.

 Background

 Lichtenstein stated that the name Brad sounded heroic to him and was used with the aim of clichéd oversimplification.

 Background

 Measuring 174 cm × 95.9 cm (68.5 in × 37.75 in), I Know...Brad is considered an ironic depiction of emotional expression.
 The work is a three-quarter-length, single image of a lovelorn girl.
 This is one of Lichtenstein's post-1963 comics-based women that "...look hard, crisp, brittle, and uniformly modish in appearance, as if they all came out of the same pot of makeup."